quiet-programmer/hive_note_app/README.md

 <p> Any contribution will be accepted if it meets what is needed, Thanks. </p>

+<h1> If you this error "Google Service Json Not Found"</h1>
+<p>Please if you cloned the repo and have error saying, "Google Service json file not found, you need to create a firebase project and add in the Android App Project folder"</p>

 ## Plugin's Used
 1. <p><b> Hive (To locally store Data) </b></p>
 2. <p><b> Toast (To display useful message) </b></p>